FremyEtCie/DOS_Scripts/ComicBook-batch-converter/README.md

 5. Decompress file from .CBx/ into the folder .TMP/ and test graphic elements plus delete other inside it (Script two)
 5. Make a pdf file and put it into the folder .PDF/ (Script three)
 7. Compress the pdf file into the folder .CMP/ (Script four)
-8. Delete temporary files and display elapsed time
+8. Delete temporary files (.PDF/ and .TMP/ folders) and display elapsed time

 ## Usage